Senior Vice President / Special Adviser on Latin America

 From 1981 to 1993, he was Chief of the Office of Analysis and Strategic Planning at the Pan American Health Organization/World Health Organization.
 He was the Principal Deputy Assistant Secretary of State for Human Rights and Humanitarian Affairs from 1977-1979 and a foreign policy advisor to Senator Edward M. Kennedy 1970-76.

 Mr Schneider received his B.A. in journalism from the University of California-Berkeley, his M.A. in Political Science from San Jose State University, and an honorary Doctor of Laws degree from American University, Washington College of Law, 2000.
 He received the Bernardo O'Higgins Medal for human rights work, Government of Chile, 1993; Gran Cruz, Orden al Merito awarded by Government of Chile, 2000 and the George W. Eastman Medal for Public Service, University of Rochester, May 2000.

 He also has lectured at various universities, published articles and essays in academic journals, newspapers and magazines and appeared on CNN, NBC, ABC, CBS, NPR and numerous other radio and television news programs.
-He is a member of the board of trustees of American University and a member of an advisory group to the Secretary-General of the OAS.
+He has served on university and non-profit boards of trustees.